akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 When the village reeve brought the harvest accounts, her father, Harold, made her sit beside him and learn to explain each number.

 He walked their land boundary with her, when a neighbour’s new fence strayed too far onto their land, showing her where a stone and an old oak marked the line.
-“Love alone will not defend it when the wolves come.
-A thegn’s daughter must know the lay of the land.”
+‘Love alone will not defend it when the wolves come.
+A thegn’s daughter must know the lay of the land.’

 Each morning, she helped move the goats, driving the iron pickets with a heavy mallet to tether them where the thickets were densest.
 The goats stripped the saplings and gnawed the brambles to the dirt; for without a ditch or palisade, it was only these circles of bare earth that kept the forest a bowshot away and the hall safe.
 A thick oak door and heavy-barred shutters were the final line against the dark.